plone/plone.api/docs/contribute.md

 ```

 When adding or modifying documentation, you can build the documentation with the following command.
-The started process automatically reloads changes to the documentation as you edit it in a web browser.
+As you edit the documentation, the started process automatically reloads your changes in the web browser.

 ```shell
 make livehtml